-B3 Laboratory Activity (to be taken with course from B1 or B2)
+B3 Laboratory Activity (to be taken with course from B1 or B2) Upon completion of this coursework, a student will be able to: Laboratory Science

-Laboratory Science

 - 1. Investigate natural phenomena through a variety of scientific inquiry techniques. - 2.
 Analyze and evaluate data from the natural world. - 3.
 Apply scientific principles, theories, or models to predict and explain the behavior of natural phenomena.